jorik041/Emerald-AI-wiki/Setting-up-an-AI-with-Ragdoll-Deaths.md

 ![](https://i.imgur.com/BMOFAkm.png)

 ## Step 2
-After your AI has been through Unity's Ragdoll Wizard, it should look something like the below.
+After your AI has been through Unity's Ragdoll Wizard, it should look something like the below with colliders and hinge joint components attached to various portions of your AI's bone transforms.
 ![](https://i.imgur.com/p2hQfSv.png)

 ## Step 3